The Must-Haves for Gorilla Trekking – a Porter and a Walking Stick

 Why do you need to use the services of a porter?The answer is simple and practical.
 A porter’s service allows you to focus on the Trek, your surroundings, the birds, wildlife, other primates, and the gorillas themselves.

 Your daypack may not feel heavy, but carrying it for hours through the underbrush of the rainforest will quickly change your mind.

 Using a porter is not demeaning to the one offering the service.
-The reality is that it empowers him or her to make a living at an average salary that is better than what a midlevel government employee receives here.
-The porter can pay his children’s school fees, pay rent, buy food, and more.
+The reality is that it empowers them to make a living at an average salary that is better than what a mid-level government employee receives here.
+The porter can pay his children’s school fees, rent, buy food, and more.

-Even if you are young and agile, use a porter and invest in life and the future.
-You can also concentrate on the Gorilla Trekking Experience itself instead of worrying about your load.
+Even if you are young and agile, use a porter and invest in the life of a Ugandan and their future.
+You can also concentrate on the Gorilla Trekking Experience instead of worrying about your load.

 Why use a Walking Stick on a Gorilla Trek: